Here, I will tell you all about long-tail keywords.

 Here’s how LinkedIn approached this matter:

-Now, here’s my own example:
+Now, here’s another example:

 My keyword is still “how to start a blog”.